 We create and promote ideas, news coverage, and commentary that helps people see common sense solutions to the problems we face.

 The New Center team produces original papers featuring policy ideas that can engender broad public support and make meaningful progress toward solving some of America’s toughest problems.
 The first policy document from The New Center, Ideas to Re-Center America, was released in September 2017.
-Standalone papers—exploring immigration and the impact of big tech companies on our privacy and public discourse—are slated for release in November 2018.
+Since November 2018, we have released several standalone papers exploring immigration, the impact of big tech companies, healthcare, and more.
+We publish new papers on our website regularly.

 Create and Aggregate Content